ClickHouse/ClickHouse/tests/testflows/example/requirements/CH_SRS001_ClickHouse.md

 ## Terminology

-You can define terminolgy using the examples below and make you can make them linkable as [SRS] by defining the links in the [References](#References) section.
+You can define terminolgy using the examples below and you can make them linkable as [SRS] by defining the links in the [References](#References) section.

 ### SRS